RonBulaon/PeopleCounter/README.md

 ## The idea

 Despite of having a simple requirement, I realized that none of the vendors we have can provide exactly what need.
-Not to mention the very high cost that comes with the solution.
+Not to mention the very high cost that comes with the partial solution they offer.

 We decided to create our own solution.
 After checking our gate counters, we found a feature that we can use to send the current count to a server via HTTP, however is it not being utilized.
 We played around the newly found feature/setting and set it to send update every 10000 millisecond to emulate near real-time couting.